Victoria Hughes: Career

 Hughes' husband returned from the war with "trench foot, a limp, and failing eyesight".
 She became the family's main breadwinner.

 From 1929, until her retirement in May 1962, Hughes worked as what she described as a "loo lady" at a public toilet in Stoke Road on Bristol's Durdham Down.
 She soon discovered that many of her customers were prostitutes working the nearby Ladies Mile, and although thoroughly respectable herself, she did not judge, instead providing tea, sympathy and advice.
 She also kept notebooks about her working life.

 In 1977, aged 80, Hughes published her memoirs as Ladies' Mile.
 The book "shocked some at the time, but since has become a valued source of local history".

 Later life

-From 1958, Mr and Mrs Hughes lived in a terraced house at 255 Gloucester Road, Bishopston, Bristol, where she died on 30 August 1978, from cancer.
-In 2003, a blue plaque was unveiled on the public conveniences where she worked, and in 2006 she became the first of her profession to be given an entry in the Oxford Dictionary of National Biography.
+From 1958, Mr. and Mrs. Hughes lived in a terraced house at 255 Gloucester Road, Bishopston, Bristol, where she died on 30 August 1978, from cancer.
+In 2003, a blue plaque was unveiled by David Foot who had written the book for her on the public conveniences where she worked, and in 2006 she became the first of her profession to be given an entry in the Oxford Dictionary of National Biography.